someretical/TheoreticalDiary/README.md

 ## About

 A digital diary with (planned) Google Drive backups.
-This app is a work in progress
+This app is a work in progress.

 ## Images